AlterraLaboratories/Weather-App/README.md

 ## Description

-The Weather App is a Python program that allows users to input a city name, fetches real-time weather data from the weatherapi.com API, and displays the weather conditions including temperature, and condition description.
+The Weather App is a Python program that allows users to input a city name, fetches real-time weather data from the weatherapi.com API, and displays the weather conditions including temperature and condition description.

 ## Features